Perampanel (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Throw away any unused oral liquid 90 days after the bottle is opened for the first time.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how perampanel works.
+- Some foods and medicines can affect how perampanel works.
 Tell your doctor if you are also using carbamazepine, oxcarbazepine, phenytoin, rifampin, or St John's wort.